Woman going through perimenopause prepares healthy fall foods with her son

 Brussels sprouts

-Brussels sprouts are also high in vitamin K, a nutrient essential for bone health.
-As people go through menopause, their estrogen levels decrease.
-This can lead to bone loss and an increased risk of osteoporosis.
-Vitamin K helps to maintain bone density and strength, making it a vital part of a menopause-supportive diet.
-Additionally, Brussels sprouts contain antioxidants like vitamin C, which support collagen production and promote skin elasticity.
-This helps counteract the dry, thinning skin that often comes with menopause.
+Brussels sprouts are a good source of vitamin K, a nutrient essential for bone health.
+Lower estrogen levels can lead to bone loss and an increased risk of osteoporosis.
+Vitamin K helps maintain bone density and strength.

 • Dinner: Roast Brussels sprouts with olive oil, balsamic vinegar, and garlic for a simple, flavorful side dish.
 It can pair well with chicken, fish, or tofu.